 The IATA airport code for Houston George Bush Continental Airport is IAH.
 This will appear on your ticket.

-The average temperature of Houston George Bush Continental in July is 29°C.
+The average temperature of Houston George Bush Continental in August is 26°C.

 Airlines that fly to Houston George Bush Continental include bmi, Lufthansa, British Airways, KLM - and you can book them all at discounted prices with us.